Helio-Wang/capybara/_build/html/_sources/enumeration.rst.txt

 **Labels only**

-   If the first output type `"labels only"` is chosen, the result will be compatible with the `new visualization tool Quokka Viewer`_.
+   If the first output type `"labels only"` is chosen, the result will be compatible with the `new visualization tool Capybara Viewer`_.

    **Task T3**: Each event partition is represented by the assignment, to each internal symbiont node, of one of the three events.